nilostolte/Sudoku/README.md

 implementation, not only in terms of raw performance, but also in terms of less variability in times measured for solving the same grid, even though, variable execution times were also present in the C implementation.
 This was expected since Java activates the JIT compiler not quite regularly in codes that are executed in short ammounts of time like this one.

+Given the extremely short execution times, the low level nature of the [original algorithm](https://github.com/nilostolte/Sudoku#algorithm), and the considerable amount of low level optmizations that are possible in C language, one may confortably conclude that C is the most ppropriate language to use the algorithm, since it will provide faster answers.
+This means, that the C implementation can be seen as the ideal engine for an interactive program where the grid can be entered through a GUI and that the solution must be supplied in real time when it is requested by the user.